matiqn18/BackupSQL/README.md

 - Retrieves table names and column names from the connected database.
 - Generates SQL queries to export table data.
 - Saves the SQL backup to a file.
-- Automatically save data to backup server
+- Automatically sends data to the backup server if BACKUP_LIVE variable is set to true.

 ## Installation